• Skip to primary navigation

 • Dwarf Lop Rabbit

 As their name would indicate, the lop rabbit has ears that may be short or long, but always floppy.
-There are several varieties within the lop breed to be considered as pets that would do equally well in that role.
+There are several varieties within the lop eared rabbit breeds to be considered as pets that would do equally well in that role.

 American Fuzzy Lop Rabbit